 Based in Morey St.Denis and run by Christophe Perrot-Minot since 1993.
 Old vines here - 40-100 years old, max.
 20% new oak, careful vinification, no fining and no filtration.
 Creamy and refined wines with great depth and intensity, which impress a lot.

 2016 Morey St. Denis La Rue de Vergy - late harvest, 50% of production lost due to frost.
 Very similar to 2015, but perhaps with a bit more complexity, depth and intensity.
 Subtle.
 93+p.

 2016 Gevrey Chambertin – fabulous stuff, pure expression of Pinot Noir, so stylish and complex, great length and depth.
 94p.

-2016 Charmes Chambertin - huge, deep, utterly concentrated wine, with stunning purity and complexity, which finishes with fat fruit and very classy touch of oak.
+2016 Charmes Chambertin is a huge, deep, utterly concentrated wine with stunning purity and complexity finishes with fat fruit and a very classy touch of oak.
 Awesome stuff.
 97p.

 Danish merchant, Philipson Wine, arranged this Burgundy Prestige tasting at the end of November 2018

 I recently went to a tasting of 60 Burgundy wines, red and white wines, and found myself enjoying these.
 A large number of excellent wines and exactly my taste!
 I haven't tasted wines from the producers listed below, so it was a true thrill.
 2015 vintage in red and 2016 in white.
 Red 2015 is very ripe, exuberantly fruity and delicious vintage.